Gxwhipp/Fitnite-Topology-Enumeration/README.md

 Raspberry Pi 3.
 With this setup it required about 3 hours to compute f(10) as opposed to 34 hours for Basic Mode and 9 hours for Partitioned Mode.
 The Raspberry Pi 3 was kind of a nuisance to keep cool and, compared to the others, didn't contribute much to the result.
 All of the nodes ran Linux 16.04 except the Raspberry Pi ran Rasperian.
+The bash script process.bsh keeps all seven nodes on the LAN running the fte program conurrently.

 The seven nodes in my local area network are about as many as my wife will allow in the basement.
 Seven is also about as many as I care to try to keep configured and up to date etc.

-It would be better to have nodes that are similar in capability and with more cores.
+It may be better to have nodes that are similar in capability and with more cores.
 The AMD 16 core Thread Rippers are enticing if I can find the time and money.
 I did try to program my algorithm to use the Nvidia 1070 graphics card that the VR games required, but without much success.
 I did get it to run but without significant run time improvement.
 No doubt because I didn't know what I was doing.
 I would enjoy hearing if anyone decides to try programming this algorithm on a GPU or in other distributed environments.

-Note that results up to f(17) have been published in .....
-That is impressive but I don't know what algorithm was used or what computing resources were available.
+Note that results up to f(17) have been published in The Online Encyclopedia of Integer Sequences, Sequence Id A000798.